Simple present: Negative

-The present simple for lexical verbs has an expanded form that uses do (or does, in the third person indicative) as an auxiliary verb.
+The simple present for lexical verbs has an expanded form that uses do (or does, in the third person indicative) as an auxiliary verb.
 This is used particularly when forming questions and other clauses requiring inversion, negated clauses with not, and clauses requiring emphasis.
 For details see do-support.
 For the verbs (auxiliary and copular) that do not make this form, as well as the formation and use of contracted forms such as 's, isn't, and don't, see English auxiliaries and contractions.